On the stability of anti-de Sitter spacetime: Results

 We now turn to the case of two-mode equal-energy data, Eq.~\eqref{eq:two-mode}, in AdS$_4$.
-This case has been studied extensively using numerical relativity and the TRFEs\cite{Bizon:2011gg,Balasubramanian:2014cja,Bizon:2014bya,Balasubramanian:2015uua,Deppe:2015qsa}.
-It was suggested in \cite{Green:2015dsa} that this solution orbits a quasi-periodic solution of the same temperature.
+This case has been studied extensively using numerical relativity and the TRFEs\cite{Bizon:2011gg, Balasubramanian:2014cja, Bizon:2014bya, Balasubramanian:2015uua, Deppe:2015qsa}.
+It was suggested in~\cite{Green:2015dsa} that this solution orbits a quasi-periodic solution of the same temperature.
 For these evolutions we use $l_{\text{max}}=99,199,299,$ and 395 to test convergence and to understand how the analyticity radius depends on mode truncation.
-We compare $\Pi^2(x=0,t)$ with the nonlinear evolution in Fig.~\ref{fig:Pi2AdS4}.
+We compare $\Pi^2(x=0,t)$ with the full nonlinear evolution in Fig.~\ref{fig:Pi2AdS4}.
 The 299 and 395 mode evolutions are almost indistinguishable until the third increase in $\Pi^2$.
-This suggests that the agreement between the TRFE and nonlinear solutions would improve if a lower amplitude nonlinear evolution were studied, similar to what is observed in Fig.~\ref{fig:Pi2AdS9} for AdS$_9$.
+This suggests that the agreement between the TRFE and full nonlinear solutions would improve if a lower amplitude fully nonlinear evolution were studied, similar to what is observed in Fig.~\ref{fig:Pi2AdS9} for AdS$_9$.
 Unfortunately, such an evolution requires a prohibitive amount of computational resources.
+For concreteness we present results using the ITG but found the same behavior in the BTG.
+Because of the computational expense of using $l_{\mathrm{max}}=395$ we only studied $l_{\mathrm{max}}=99,199,$ and 299 in the BTG.